GwendalBeaumont/GwendalBeaumont.github.io/_pages/teaching.md

 <!-- _pages/teaching.md -->

-Teaching experience summary table.
-A more refined explaination of each entry can be found below.
+Below is a teaching experience summary table.
+More details about each entry are given below this table.

 |Year|Course|Academic Level|Institution|Hours|Type|
 |-|-|-|-|-|-|